abijith-kp/DataMining_NLP_AI/Emolytics/README.md

 a map using basemap module.
 It dynamically reads the tweets, classify it and plots it on the map.

+This is just a basic prototype.
+There are lots of issues in it that is to be fixed.
 Suggestions and any kind of contributions welcome.